bsneider/docs-as-code/docs/git/git-hygiene.md

 ## Course

+### First session

 - Pull Requests (PR) aka Merge Requests (MR)
   - PR as a tool for collaboration
   - Showstoppers vs nice to have
   - Marking conversations as resolved
   - Un-approving PR after new commits
     - Re-reviewing after new commits
+  - Searching for PR comments after merging
+- Cloning a Repo
+  - SSH
+  - Where on my local machine to clone to
+  - `git clone ...`
+  - `git pull ...`
+  - The vscode GUI
 - Creating a branch with the proper branch naming convention
 - Opening a PR
 - Adding reviewers to PR
+- What is a Remote
+  - What is Origin
+  - I committed changes but don't see them online
+  - Is stash different than BitBucket